localytics/services-campaigns-api-script/README.md

 ---

-# Setup Instructions
+## Script Setup Instructions

-## 1. Add your Localytics credentials to the .env file
+### 1. Add your Localytics API credentials and Org ID to the .env file

 ```env
 API_KEY = your_api_key_here